Donkey Kong: 1981–1982: Conception and first game

 In the late 1970s, the Japanese company Nintendo shifted its focus from producing toys and playing cards to arcade games.
 This followed the 1973 oil crisis, which increased the cost of manufacturing toys, and the success of Taito's arcade game Space Invaders (1978).
-In 1980, Nintendo released Radar Scope, a Space Invaders-style shoot 'em up.
+In 1980, Nintendo released Radar Scope, a Space Invaders-style shoot 'em up game.
 It was a commercial failure and put the newly established subsidiary Nintendo of America in a financial crisis.
-Its founder, Minoru Arakawa, asked his father in-law, Nintendo CEO Hiroshi Yamauchi, to provide a new game that could repurpose the unsold Radar Scope cabinets.
+Its founder, Minoru Arakawa, asked his father-in-law, Nintendo CEO Hiroshi Yamauchi, to provide a new game that could repurpose the unsold Radar Scope cabinets.
 Most of Nintendo's top developers were preoccupied, so the task went to Shigeru Miyamoto, a first-time game designer.

 Supervised by Gunpei Yokoi, Miyamoto settled on a love triangle with the characters Bluto, Popeye, and Olive Oyl from the Popeye franchise, but a licensing deal between Nintendo and King Features fell through.
 (Note: Nintendo and King Features ultimately renegotiated the license to produce the arcade game Popeye (1982), which Miyamoto designed alongside Genyo Takeda under the production system that Nintendo adopted following Donkey Kong.)
 Bluto evolved into a gorilla, an animal Miyamoto said was "nothing too evil or repulsive".
 He was named Donkey Kong—donkey to convey stubborn and kong to imply gorilla.
 Popeye became Mario, the new protagonist, while Olive Oyl became Pauline, the damsel in distress.
 Miyamoto cited the fairy tale "Beauty and the Beast" and the 1933 film King Kong as influences.